About this notice

 PSAA is required under the Local Audit (Appointing Person) Regulations 2015 (the Regulations) to appoint an auditor to all opted-in authorities, to oversee the independence of any auditor it has appointed, and to monitor compliance of auditors against the contractual obligations of PSAA’s audit contracts.
 The Regulations require PSAA to maintain and publish on its website a record of the principal authorities that are opted-in authorities.

-Under the transitional auditor appointment arrangements made by the Secretary of State for Housing, Communities and Local Government, PSAA is required to appoint an auditor for all principal local government and police body types listed in schedule 2 of the Local Audit and Accountability Act 2014.
+Under the transitional auditor appointment arrangements made by the Secretary of State for Levelling Up, Housing and Communities, PSAA is required to appoint an auditor for all principal local government and police body types listed in schedule 2 of the Local Audit and Accountability Act 2014.

 To support these requirements, PSAA records the name and contact details for the Chief Executive and Chief Finance Officer of each authority and requires the audit firm it appoints as the auditor to update the details on at least a quarterly basis.
 Names and contact details are retained for a period of up to five years for opted-in bodies, subject to the length of the appointing period as defined in the opt-in invitation process.
 We also use these contact details to inform individuals of events and resources that may be helpful to them in their role.
-For bodies that have not opted in, PSAA collects contact details from publically available sources to discharge its communication responsibilities as set out in the Regulations, and updates these details annually, without retaining outdated records.
+For bodies that have not opted in, PSAA collects contact details from publicly available sources to discharge its communication responsibilities as set out in the Regulations, and updates these details annually, without retaining outdated records.
 Details are only shared outside PSAA or the appointed audit firm for the purposes of conducting client satisfaction surveys where we instruct a third-party organisation to run the survey on our behalf.

 Individuals at PSAA’s other stakeholders